What are 'ceramic' (or 'SiO2') coatings?

 The amino groups chemically anchor the molecules to the surface and help catalyze this reaction, making it happen faster and more completely - even at room temperature.

-The result is a thin, flexible protective layer of crosslinked silicone (Si–O–Si bonds), bonded to your paint.
+The result is a thin, flexible protective layer of crosslinked silicone (Si–O–Si bonds), which is effectively bonded to your paint.

 What does that mean in practice?

-The result is a coherent film, like a resin, that anchors itself to the surface and repels water.
+The result is a coherent film, like a resin, which anchors itself to the surface and repels water.

 It creates a durable barrier which makes cleaning much easier and resists weathering and cleaning chemicals, typically lasting 4-12 months depending on the specific product, the degree of paint prep and subsequent weather exposure.